kkdao/kiss-bdk/README.md

 - **KISS** verifies the transaction offline, signs it, and returns the signed PSBT as animated BC-UR QR.

-No Sparrow, phone, SD card, or private-key import is required for the QR flow.

 ```text
 Testnet4 / Esplora ↔ Rust + BDK ↔ PSBT over QR ↔ KISS C signer
 ```